 |Captain Rick also presented a plaque to the city of Kailua-Kona, Hawaii.|

-The conversation flowed with ease as we shared our story of world travel, our site and the reasons we decided to travel the world.
-In turn, Captain Rick shared his story including his vast experiences at sea, all of which further exemplified the fine details of the life of this special man.
+The conversation flowed with ease as we shared our story of world travel, our site, and why we decided to travel the world.
+In turn, Captain Rick shared his story, including his vast experiences at sea, all of which further exemplified the fine details of the life of this special man.

 When the guests arrived, Captain Rick reminded us, as he stood to greet his guests, to stay put and embrace the experience taking as many photos as we desired and joining in conversation with the group.